How to Set and Achieve Goals

 Goals and New Year Resolutions Change

 Periodically look at the goals you have set.
 Are the goals still the right goals?
 Give yourself permission to change your goals and resolutions based on changing circumstances.

 Don’t spend an entire year failing to achieve a particular goal.
 Your time is better spent on achievement than on beating yourself up for lack of progress.
-Maybe you made the goal too big; maybe you set too many goals.
-Do an honest assessment; change what needs to change periodically, and move on.
+Maybe you made the goal too big or maybe you set too many goals.
+Do an honest assessment, change what needs to change, and move on.

-Paying attention to these ten guidelines can make all the difference in your life.
-Will this year be a year of triumph for you, a year of awesome success?
-Whatever your goals and resolutions, these tips can help power your success.
+Paying attention to these guidelines can make all the difference in your life and help power your success.